 The manufacturing process for our automation products allows us to uniquely configure hardware and software to meet a wide variety of individual customer needs.
 The automation product manufacturing process consists primarily of the final assembly of components and testing of the completed product.
 Many of the sub-assemblies and components we use are provided by third-party contract manufacturers or other suppliers.
-A portion of these contract manufacturers and other suppliers are based in Asia.
-We and our partners test these sub-assemblies and perform inspections to assure the quality and reliability of our products.
-While many components of our systems are standardized and available through multiple sources, certain components or subsystems are fabricated by a sole supplier according to our specifications, schedules, and customer requirements, or are only available from limited sources.
-Our medication adherence product manufacturing of consumables.
+The majority of these contract manufacturers and other suppliers are based in Asia and the U.S. We and our partners test these sub-assemblies and perform inspections to assure the quality and reliability of our products.
+While many components of our systems are standardized and available through multiple sources, certain components or subsystems are fabricated by a single supplier according to our specifications, schedules, and customer requirements, or are only available from limited sources.
+Our medication adherence product manufacturing process consists of fabrication and assembly of equipment and mechanized process manufacturing of consumables.
 We rely on a limited number of suppliers for the raw materials that are necessary in the production of our consumable medication packages.